 - Keywords: Keywords are words that are repeated or words that would change the meaning of the text if you were to take them out.
 Mark each keyword in a distinctive way.

 - References to time, Geographical locations: These references help you to discover the historical settings and are important for keeping the scriptures in their original context. (note: I mark all locations with a green double underline.)

 - Comparisons and contrasts, Terms of Conclusion: You can mark these the same way throughout your Bible.
 Looking at these words or phrases helps us to determine the main points the author is making.

 Not everyone wants to go and mark up their Bible.
 I get it!
-I suggest you purchase a Bible that you use just for Inductive Study.
-The following is what I have used for years and love it!
+I suggest you purchase a Bible that you use just for an Inductive Study.
+This is one I have used for years and love it!
 It is double spaced for easy marking and has large margins for making lists.

 After you mark your Bible, you want to go back and make lists for each person and each keyword you marked.
 Then, write down everything you learn about each that answers the who? what? when? where? why? and how? questions.